Quartzite: Occurrence

 The highest mountain in Mozambique, Monte Binga (2436 m), as well as the rest of the surrounding Chimanimani Plateau are composed of very hard, pale grey, Precambrian quartzite.
 Quartzite is also mined in Brazil for use in kitchen countertops.

 Uses

 Quartzite is a decorative stone and may be used to cover walls, as roofing tiles, as flooring, and stairsteps.
 Its use for countertops in kitchens is expanding rapidly.
 It is harder and more resistant to stains than granite.
 Crushed quartzite is sometimes used in road construction.
 High purity quartzite is used to produce ferrosilicon, industrial silica sand, silicon and silicon carbide.

 During the Paleolithic, quartzite was used, along with flint, quartz, and other lithic raw materials, for making stone tools.
+Prehistoric humans in the southeastern United States often made mortars out of quartzite stones.

 Safety

 As quartzite is a form of silica, it is a possible cause for concern in various workplaces.
 Cutting, grinding, chipping, sanding, drilling, and polishing natural and manufactured stone products can release hazardous levels of very small, crystalline silica dust particles into the air that workers breathe.
 Crystalline silica of respirable size is a recognized human carcinogen and may lead to other diseases of the lungs such as silicosis and pulmonary fibrosis.